pulsar-edit/documentation/docs/troubleshooting-pulsar/using-safe-mode.md

 ---
-title: Using Safe Mode
+title: Using safe mode
 layout: doc.ejs
 ---

 A large part of Pulsar's functionality comes from packages you can install.
-Pulsar will also execute the code in your [init script](#the-init-file) on startup.
+Pulsar will also execute the code in your [init script](/customizing-pulsar/the-init-file) on startup.
 In some cases, these packages and the code in the init script might be causing unexpected behavior, problems, or performance issues.